codeuk/KirkaCheat/README.md

 - Scrape Matches

-      This will collect information on all ongoing matches You can choose any region to scrape
+      This will collect information on all on-going matches You can choose any region to scrape

 ![image](https://user-images.githubusercontent.com/75194878/164557488-1335801d-a628-4d58-b20d-a05a4228f99a.png)